marczz/mzlinux_pages/media/ffmpeg.md

 -   an other command with bitrate 1000 (increase it to get better quality, but larger files).
-    ~~~ sh
+    ~~~sh
-    ffmpeg -vcodec mpeg4 -b 1000 -r 10 -g 300 -vd x11:0,0 -s 1280x1024 test.avi
+    ffmpeg i-f x11grab -vcodec mpeg4 -b 1000 -r 10 -g 300 -i 0,0+1280x1024 test.avi
     ~~~
-   -   `x11:0,0` tells FFmpeg to record from the top-left cornet of the screen.
+   -   `-i 0,0` tells FFmpeg to record from the top-left cornet of the screen.
-   -   `s 1280x1024` is your screen resolution, or that of the window you want to record.
+   -   `+1280x1024` is your screen resolution, or that of the window you want to record.
 In that case, you can use `xwininfo -frame`

- * third with further postprocessing with libx264 from [Screencasts in Ubuntu, part 2: FFmpeg](http://polishlinux.org/linux/ubuntu/screencasts-in-ubuntu-part-2/).
-It uses the options
- -an to turn the sound recording off, <width>x<height> +<ox>,<oy>  - the size of the recorded area plus the upper left corner,
- <fps> is the` number of frames per second, for example: 15, <quality-bps> is in bits/seconds you can add a k to have kbits/sec,
- -sameq  use the same quality as in the input so in the case of x11grab it is the maximal value,
+- It can be postprocessed with libx264, we use the options `-an` to turn the sound recording off, <width>x<height> +<ox>,<oy> the size of the recorded area plus the upper left corner, <fps> is the number of frames per second, for example: 15, <quality-bps> is in bits/seconds you can add a k to have kbits/sec, `-sameq`  use the same quality as in the input so in the case of x11grab it is the maximal value,

 ~~~
 # The recording of the screen into a video